AxonIQ/reference-guide/extensions/kafka.md

 ### Topic partition publication considerations

 Kafka ensures message ordering on a topic-partition level, not on an entire topic.
-To control events of a certain group, based on aggregate identifier for example, moving the a dedicated partition, the [message converter's](#customizing-event-message-format) `SequencingPolicy` can be utilized.
+To control events of a certain group to be placed in a dedicated partition, based on aggregate identifier for example, the [message converter's](#customizing-event-message-format) `SequencingPolicy` can be utilized.

 The topic-partition pair events have been published in also has impact on event consumption.